Leah and Lorraine, two of our Catechists at a training day with the Bishop

 involves washing and ironing the purificators that are used for wiping the

 sacred vessels during communion and the towels that are used on the altar by

-Father Paul and the Eucharistic Ministers for washing their hands.
+Father Anthony and the Eucharistic Ministers for washing their hands.
 There are

 liturgical guidelines which explain how the linen should be washed and pressed.

 Catechists have a key role in supporting and instructing our young people in “the

 way of the Lord." both by word and example.
 Their work is carried out

 primarily through our First Holy Communion and Confirmation Programmes.
 They